-My work in the past has addressed how mainstream masculinity affects eating habits in men by making them eat so much they feel sick, or misuse protein powder and other supplements, or suppress their emotions and promote emotional eating habits.
-I have personally experienced various pressures from the push of mainstream masculinity in how to eat, and the effects continue to linger and rear their head in times of emotional distress and thick-headedness.
+I have personally experienced various pressures from the push of mainstream masculinity in how to eat.
+The effects continue to linger and rear their head in times of emotional distress and thick-headedness.
 Growing up, I was incredibly susceptible to these kinds of external pressures.

 I wanted so badly to fit in, to be masculine, and food became a point of contention for me in that quest for manliness.